The Five Architecture Principles That Actually Matter

 Shared databases are the enemy of modularity.
 If multiple services write to the same database, they're coupled.
 Change the schema, break multiple services.

 But this means eventual consistency.
-If user service creates a user and payment service needs that user, there's a delay.
 I handle this with event-driven architecture.
 User service publishes "user created" event.
 Payment service subscribes and updates its local cache.

 The trade-off?
-Strong consistency vs modularity.
 Shared database gives strong consistency but tight coupling.
 Database-per-service gives modularity but eventual consistency.
 I choose modularity.

 Extensibility: Building Systems That Can Grow

-Extensibility is about building systems where you can add features without rewriting existing code.
+Extensibility is about adding features without rewriting existing code.
 I've seen systems where adding a new feature required changing code in 10 different places.
 I've also seen systems where adding a new feature was adding a new file.

 Event-Driven Architecture: Loose Coupling Through Events